Press enter or spacebar to select a desired language.

-The UHCW Library and Knowledge Services are here to support clinical staff at UHCW with a wide range of resources and services tailored to your information needs.
+The UHCW Library and Knowledge Services are here to support doctors at UHCW with a wide range of resources and services tailored to your information needs.

-This guide highlights key library resources and services for locally employed doctors, including online resources, point-of-care tools and training opportunities.
+This guide highlights key library resources and services for doctors, including online resources, point-of-care tools and training opportunities.

 Not registered with the Library yet?
 Apply online here: healthlibrariesmidlands.nhs.uk/join and select UHCW Library and Knowledge Services (WAL) in the home library drop-down list.